urani-trade/solana-dev-onboarding-rs/chapters/04_pda.md

 * PDAs are hashed from a bump, a `program_id`, and several seeds.
 These seeds can be used to build hashmap-like structures on-chain.

-* With PDA, you can create structs that encode the information about a relationship between the user and some data account, so that PDA serves as the address:
+* With PDAs, you can create structs that encode the information about a relationship between the user and some data account, so that PDAs serve as the address:

 <br>